-Figure 73.
-Map of the harbour areas in the Northern Adriatic Sea with details of the Gulf of Trieste.
+Figure 71.
+Map of the mariculture in the Northern Adriatic Sea.

 Figure 74.
 Map of the recreational-touristic traits of coast in the Northern Adriatic Sea.

 Figure 75.
 Map of the coastal typologies in the Northern Adriatic Sea.
 A value is then assigned to each typology according to the results of the questionnaires (not shown in the map).